 Your Hunter Stove is fitted with a locomotive type grate.
-So that deashing can be carried out cleanly and easily, it is riddled from the outside of the stove with the doors closed.
+So that de-ashing can be carried out cleanly and easily, it is riddled from the outside of the stove with the doors closed.
 The grate is designed to burn both wood and solid fuels.

 To burn solid mineral fuels place the operating tool over the riddling spigot and pull it down towards you.
-This will stagger the front faces of the Riddling Bar.
 When left in that position, air is directed under and up through the slots in the firebed, giving the optimum conditions for burning solid fuels.